Let Yourself Be Loved

 Let Yourself Be Loved is the fifth studio album by German soul singer Joy Denalane.
 It was released by Nesola, the label of Denalane and her husband Max Herre, in association with Vertigo Berlin and Motown Records on September 4, 2020.

-It is the first album by a German artist to be released by Motown.
+Produced by Roberto Di Gioia, it marked the first project by a German artist to be released by Motown as well as Denalane's third English language album following Born & Raised (2006) and the reissue of Maureen (2011).
+Let Yourself Be Loved debuted and peaked at number five on the German Albums Chart.